AOD's Code of Conduct

 The Angels of Death Code of Conduct is the face of our clan.
 Not only is it a guideline for member conduct, it is also a statement about what kind of gamers we are, and who we're looking for.

 All members agree to the Code of Conduct upon being accepted into the clan, and are expected to uphold the code at all times.
 Our code ensures that our members conduct themselves respectfully and preserve the respected image of the clan.

 Violation of the Code of Conduct can result in removal from AOD.

 1. Strive to conduct ourselves in an appropriate manner

-Do not accuse other players/clans of hacking or comment on their gameplay.
+Do not accuse other players/clans of hacking or tell them they suck.
 Do not talk trash when winning or losing.
-Do not TK on purpose.
 If you hate it being done to you, don't do it to others.
-Remember the Golden Rule.

 2. Offer help to anyone who seeks it, if it is possible